Wonders of Woodlawn

 The large circular forms of the sculpture were inspired by the historic Ferris wheel which appeared in Chicago near Woodlawn during the 1893 Columbian World’s Fair.
 The circular forms are filled with pattern designs that originate in African textiles and carvings.
 The pattern work also refers to the well-known Afri-COBRA artists who were based in the Woodlawn area during the 1970s and continue to reside there today.
 These circular elements combined with the sculpture’s verticality suggest the stability of a tree-like form, which puts down deep roots and develops above ground in dynamic and powerful directions.

 The Wonders of Woodlawn was commissioned by Grove Parc Venture Partners, DL3 Realty and Terraco Real Estate.
-Special thanks to Felicia Dawson, Preservation of Affordable Housing, Jewel Osco, and the Woodlawn Residents.
+Special thanks to Felicia Dawson, Preservation of Affordable Housing, Jewel-Osco, and the Woodlawn community.